TextConf.java

 public TextConf clipTo( UI.ComponentArea clipArea ) {

-return of(_content, _fontConf, clipArea, _placementBoundary, _placement, _offset, _wrapLines, _autoPreferredHeight);
+return of(_content, _fontConf, clipArea, _placementBoundary, _placement, _offset, _wrapLines, _autoPreferredHeight, _obstacles, _obstaclesFromChildrenAs, _obstaclesFromChildrenEnabled);

 }